webspam/hdtSMP64/README.md

 * And, of course, the solver itself, which is part of the Bullet library, not the HDT-SMP plugin

 This is still experimental, and may not give good performance.
 The old CPU collision algorithm was heavily optimized, so matching its framerate is not easy.
+You will need a high end GPU and a low end CPU to see any real performance benefits.

 * On a 6850K processor (6 cores, 3.6GHz) with a 1080Ti GPU, framerate in crowded areas is a little worse than with the CPU-only algorithm.
 Most of the time, both algorithms easily reach the framerate cap at